 Cloud Atlas is written in several sections, each in a different genre and each using a different narrative technique.
 So what is the book about?
 I'm not sure I could give a simple answer to that question, although I could identify some of the recurring themes.
 There are connections between the sections, some direct and others less so.
 In some ways the strongest links are between the first section and the middle one (or the last, depending on how one counts it).
 I'm not sure I understood this book fully, but I liked it a lot.

 The introduction refers to I, Claudius, and it's a natural comparison: the novel purports to be the secret memoirs of the emperor Julian (331–363), annotated after his death by his friends.
 I've read Gibbon, so I knew at least the outlines of the story before reading Julian.
 It's a compelling story.
-It's impossible to know what someone so far removed from us in time was really like, which is why this is a novel and not a history book, but whatever Julian was like he must have been fascinating.
+It's impossible to know what someone so far removed from us in time was really like, which is why this is a novel and not a history book, but whatever the real Julian was like he must have been fascinating.

 Julian was the last pagan emperor of Rome.
 His uncle Constantine was the first Christian emperor, and Julian's successor Theodosius (not his immediate successor; there were a few forgettable emperors in between) made Christianity the official state religion.
 Julian's attempt to restore worship of the old gods failed.